 The Ruzhiner Rebbe was known for his elegance and wealth.
-His sartorial make-up distinguished him from other chasidic leaders.
-However, what has not been recorded in the annals of history is that the Ruzhiner did not achieve his wealth and prosperity from taxing his followers.
+His sartorial make-up distinguished him from other Chassidic leaders.
+However, what has not been recorded in the annals of history is that the Ruzhiner did not achieve his wealth and prosperity by taxing his followers.
 Yet he lived in a palace, had a magnificent carriage, and wore exquisite clothes.

 My mother explained that the Ruzhiner had "such an amazing ability to feel, emote, and relate" to the non-Jewish world that many spontaneously heaped generous gifts upon him, including residence in one of their palaces.

-He was a descendant of Dovid Hamelech and thus it is not surprising that those in his presence would treat him as royalty.
+He was a descendant of King David, Dovid Hamelech, and thus it is not surprising that those in his presence would treat him like royalty.